-As yet, it is unclear, and it’s important to remember that not all plant-based diets are equal.
 Well-planned vegan diets can be nutritious and healthy, but it is also possible to follow a vegan diet badly.
 Environmentally speaking, while studies such as Poore and Nemecek 2018 support that an increasingly vegan world would have significant environmental benefits, several factors have not been considered.

 - Livestock produce much more than just food, from medicines and cosmetics to glue and waterproofing agents, they are in a huge number of products.
 Consideration hasn’t been taken on the impact of these production processes or the impact of animal-free replacements.

 - Land and water are different across the world, so while livestock require large quantities in comparison with plant-based foods, they are often being used for their ideal purpose.
 For example, over 60% of UK farmland can’t viably sustain crops and we get a large amount of rainfall.
 Optimal food production from these available resources involves livestock.
 Whereas alternatives, particularly those produced abroad could be relying on processed/tap water and bio-sensitive land.

 - The carbon footprint of food is limiting, it fails to include waste, travel and packaging.
 It is also calculated by weight, not reflecting portion size or most importantly nutrient value.